nus-cs2103/website-base/admin/tp-ped-fragment.md

 {% elseif cs2103 %}
 Evaluation rubric:

-* Meets expectations: 3-5 good bug reports
+* Meets expectations (i.e., good enough to earn **participation points**): 3-5 good bug reports
-* Exceeds expectations: more than 5 good bug reports
+* Exceeds expectations (i.e., good enough for **1 bonus mark**): more than 6-8 good bug reports
+* Greatly exceeds expectations (i.e., good enough for **2 bonus marks**): more than 9 or more good bug reports

-As you can't be sure which of your bug reports will be considered as _good_ (criterion [e] in particular) by the receiving team, we recommend that you aim to submit at least 8-10 bug reports in total.
+As you can't be sure which of your bug reports will be considered as _good_ (the last criterion in particular) by the receiving team, we recommend that you aim to submit at least 8-10 bug reports in total if you aim for 1 bonus mark, more if you are aiming for 2 bonus marks.
 The **median bug reports count in the last round was 9**.
 {% endif %}
 </box>

 **PE and PE-D are _manual_ testing sessions.** Using test automation tools or scripting is not allowed.
+But you may use such techniques when testing your own product.

 **Test the product and report bugs** as described below, when the prof informs you to begin testing.